 1. Introduction 2.
 Stochastic Node Deployment for Area Coverage Problem 3.
 Stochastic Dynamic Node Deployment for Target Coverage Problem 4.
 Robust Node Deployment for Cooperative Coverage Problem 5.
 Fuzzy Node Deployment for Cooperative Coverage Problem 6.
 Simulation-based Evaluation Analysis of Node Deployment under Risk Preference 7.
 Overview and Future Directions

 Chen Chen is currently a professor with the School of Automation, Beijing Institute of Technology.
-Her current research interests include complicated system multiobjective optimization, and distributed simulation.
+Her current research interests include complicated systems, multi-objective optimization, and distributed simulation.

 Bin Xin is currently a professor with the School of Automation, Beijing Institute of Technology.
 His current research interests include search and optimization, evolutionary computation, unmanned systems, and multi-agent systems.